 Underinvestment or delays in investment could lead to shortfalls in the incremental capacity required to meet demand.
-The IEF conference in Kuwait is a further step in producers' and consumers' cooperation to create the right environment for continued investments in energy and in paving the way towards market stability and energy security.
+It is important that further steps are taken in producers' and consumers' cooperation to create the right environment for continued investments in energy and in paving the way towards market stability and energy security.

-IEF countries must dedicate much of their efforts, in such important forums as the 13th IEF ministerial meeting, to align interests for the achievement of more efficient and clean consumption of fossil fuels, developing other sources of energy efficiently as well as making the markets more transparent without undermining the goals of economic growth and prosperity.
+Countries must dedicate much of their efforts, in such important forums and ministerial meetings, to align interests for the achievement of more efficient and clean consumption of fossil fuels, developing other sources of energy efficiently as well as making the markets more transparent without undermining the goals of economic growth and prosperity.

-IEF13 will certainly be a crucial step to move forward towards becoming a more result-oriented forum - through collaboration with relevant multilateral organisations and research institutions, hiring highly-qualified staff, conducting credible analysis and providing reliable and timely data to achieve greater energy market transparency and stability.
+I am pleased by the moves being taken towards a more result-oriented approach - through collaboration with relevant multilateral organisations and research institutions, hiring highly-qualified staff, conducting credible analysis and providing reliable and timely data to achieve greater energy market transparency and stability.